uts-ios-dev/uts-ios-2019-project3-group-181/README.md

-# Receipt Master (Name subject to change..?)
+# Receipt Master

-This application is designed to..........
+This application has been designed for the subject 41889 Application Development in the iOS Environment for Autumn 2019.